20 May 2020

 "Neither party to this Agreement shall be held liable for any failure or delay in the performance of its obligations arising hereunder if the cause of said failure or delay is caused by events beyond the party's control including, without limitation, acts of God, floods, earthquakes, hurricanes or other natural disasters, or civil or military disturbances, war, acts of terrorism, strikes, riots, power failures, or any such circumstances that may cause interruption or loss of power, telecommunications or others services related to the performance of said obligations under this Agreement.
 In the event that the impact of the unforeseen event lasts more than thirty days, either party may terminate this Agreement."

-The concept of a force majeure clause, or by definition an "irresistible power", is to offer an escape from certain contractual obligations when the inability to perform is based on unavoidable events which are outside of the control of the parties involved.
+The concept of a force majeure clause, or by definition an "irresistible power", is to offer an escape from certain contractual obligations when the inability to perform is based on unforeseen circumstances which are outside of the control of the parties involved.
 Based on the language of the particular contract, the occurrence of such events may either suspend the performance of the obligation for a reasonable period of time or altogether cancel the performance of the obligation.
 The utilization of these clauses is not common because to seek to enforce the clause would require a significant event and an effort of one of the parties, notwithstanding the occurrence of the event, to still maintain the position that the contract should be performed.

 Even without the specific presence of a force majeure clause in a contract, contract law includes certain excuses for non-performance.
 One of those excuses is called "impossibility" of performance.
 In such a situation, similar to the outline of unforeseen circumstances that are contained in a force majeure clause, the events that have occurred result in the impossibility of the parties to perform the expected contract.
 In such a case, if the contract is impossible to perform, the party obligated to perform the contract is excused from its performance.
 Under more recent case interpretations, the concept of impossibility has been relaxed to include the concept of "impracticability".
 In other words, the performance becomes so burdensome or extraordinary due to unforeseen circumstances that the party responsible for performance should be excused.